Simple and pleasurable course

 I enjoy and love really all the holes but here is my run through of my favortie to last

-Cons: Some teebox's are located in the fairway of either the previous or next hole, while I realize this would be a major flaw in the design of a crowded park style course it doesnt really come to mind at Simple Pleasures because if you are able to play the course you wont see any other groups out there, and you will have the entire fairway all to yourself, me and possibly midnight rider (R.I.P Posey Dog).
+Cons: The Landowners are on the verge of closing it down to all which is a huge con to even the designer folks, if you come please be respectful.
+Some teebox's are located in the fairway of either the previous or next hole, while I realize this would be a major flaw in the design of a crowded park style course it doesnt really come to mind at Simple Pleasures because if you are able to play the course you wont see any other groups out there, and you will have the entire fairway all to yourself, me and possibly midnight rider (R.I.P Posey Dog).
 Some teebox's are on the small side, I made them as my run-up worked so your's may not.
-Digging through clay not only causes major erosion but is quite difficult so that is why you will not see many 12'x4' concrete tees.
+Digging through clay not only causes major erosion but is quite difficult so that is why you will not see many 15'x5' concrete tees.
 I love concrete teepads but I simply dont have the money for them at the moment.
-I personally think the teepads work at Simple Pleasures, others may have issues with the averaged 10'x4' retaining walled pads.
-Many years ago our neighbors decided to dump a lot of old junk cars on the property and they are kind of an eyesore on number 4, yet they most certainly provide just an extra obstacle on your second shot so it can also be looked at as a pro.
-For this reason I have decided to make this area a buncer so I view it as a pro now.
-Newer courses are putting these into play and I like the idea of buncers so I decided this area should be one.
+I personally think the teepads work at Simple Pleasures, others may have issues with the averaged 12'x4' retaining walled pads with carpet.
 Because my grandad insists on having cows and horses on my course (lol totally the other way around, because I owe him so much due to those cows) many holes cross a barbed wire fence that is keeping the cows in.
 I have installed a walk-thru and a ladder at two locations but it is still possible to have your shirt/pants ripped by a barb, keeping that in mind loose clothing may not be the best thing to be wearing when you play Simple Pleasures.

 While the hole type is mixed throughout, overall all baskets are fairly consistent (besides #2, it is the only basket I have seen or built that requires an extra bit of "touch" to stick).
 It is private and because I work in three different counties it is only open on the weekends and holidays.
 All of the baskets currently only have one set of chains, while they still catch OK I realize that two or even three loops of chains will do amazing things and whenever I get that $$ my baskets will catch just as good as an Innova DISCatcher!!